 The court will not consider any pre-trial offers to settle when awarding costs and the court cannot manage, limit or otherwise control costs during the proceedings.
 However, the court must conduct the proceedings within a reasonable time and to avoid unnecessary costs (Article 30, CPC).

 23. Is interest awarded on costs?
 If yes, how is it calculated?

 The legal interest rate, which is currently 9%, is awarded on litigation costs.
 The legal interest is calculated as of the date of the court decision.

 Enforcement of a local judgment

-24. What are the procedures to enforce a local judgment in the local courts?
+24. What are the procedures to enforce a judgment given by the courts in your jurisdiction in the local courts?

 The claimant can apply for the attachment of any assets that the defendant may have.